Xilinx-CNS/ebpf_asm/README.md

 could be a literal, or the name of another equate).
 Any size suffix on the immediate will be ignored.

+`name` is any string which does not start with a digit and does not contain a comma (`,`).
+It _may_ contain internal whitespace.

+Register names are legal as equate names, but where an operand could be either it will be treated as a register name.
+However, operands which are required to be immediates, not registers, will treat it as an equate.
+This is potentially very confusing, so don't do this!

+An equate can be defined with a `name` that ends in a size suffix, but accessing the equate will require using two size suffixes (sometimes three, which is arguably a bug but not trivial to fix).
+This is also confusing, so don't do this either!

 ### Labels

 A label consists of a sequence of alphanumeric characters followed by a colon